gmirsky/zth-k8s-postgresql/README.md

 ### Create a scheduled backup of the database cluster

-We will use the `cluster-example-scheduled-backup.yaml`file  to create a scheduled backup job.
+We will use the `cluster-example-scheduled-backup.yam` file  to create a scheduled backup job.
 This will create a backup every two hours at five minutes past the hour.

 ```yaml
 apiVersion: postgresql.cnpg.io/v1